 SL: In terms of their color?

-TG: In terms of their minerality.
-What’s in the Chablis that’s not in the other Chardonnay?
+TG: In terms of minerality, what’s in the Chablis that’s not in the other Chardonnay?

 SL: The color would be more primary for the Aussie Grenache, a more pronounced red.
-This wine has more overtones and shades of smoke, meat and all those other things which gives me different shades and kinds of dullness; a kind of tawny color, if you will.
+This wine has more overtones and shades of smoke, meat, and all those other things.
+That gives me different shades and kinds of dullness, a kind of tawny color, if you will.
 Even the dried herbs and violet on this wine are going to give me different streaks and those colors will go across my mind.

 TG: Colors going across your mind meaning …